WwZzz/easyFL/README.md

 ### Dataset Partition Visualizing
 We also provide the visualization of dataset partitioned by labels.
 Here we take the partition of CIFAR10 obeying the dirichlet(alpha * p) distirbution as an example.
 The dataset is allocated to 100 clients and each client has a similar amount data size (i.e. balance).
 The hyperparameters `skewness` controls the non-i.i.d. degree of the federated dataset, which increases from the left (skewness=0.0 => alpha=inf) to the right (skewness=1.0 => alpha=0).
 #### Di ~ Dirichlet(αP)
+Each row in the figure corresponds to the local data of one client, and different colors represent different label.
+The x axis is the number of samples in the local dataset.
 <p float="left">
    <img src="https://github.com/WwZzz/myfigs/blob/master/cifar10_classification_cnum100_dist2_skew0.0_seed0.jpg" width="160" />
    <img src="https://github.com/WwZzz/myfigs/blob/master/cifar10_classification_cnum100_dist2_skew0.2_seed0.jpg" width="160" />